 We’ve been sold this bill of goods that a life of nothing but leisure is going to make us happy, and it was called “The Golden Years.”
 And guess who made this whole story up – Del Webb.
 And guess why he made it up?
 Because he had houses to sell in retirement villages.

 Then the insurance industry got on the idea in the early ‘50s because they’re trying to find ways to get people to save more money, invest more money.
-So they jumped on this whole “Golden Age”, the leisure retirement, never work again.
+So they jumped on this whole “Golden Age”, the leisure retirement, never works again.
 And, it’s been sold that way for the last 40 to 50 years.

 This whole idea is a recent phenomenon.
 Institutionalized retirement didn’t even exist in the world until 1889.
 Otto Von Bismarck, the chancellor of Germany, made the idea up because he wanted to get old people out of government.